Living City Initiative (LCI)

 Your sole or main residence is the property which you live in, or which you have chosen as your main home.

 If you have two residences, you must choose one residence to be your main residence.
 You must notify Revenue of your choice in writing.
-This may affect your tax situation, particularly in the case of Principal Private Residence Exemption from Capital Gains Tax (CGT).
+This may affect your tax situation, particularly in the case of Principal Private Residence Relief.

 Next: Before you begin work on a residential property